Scott Moran · founder individual audit · Mar 13-25, 2026

 post-call-followup

-Converts demo or discovery transcripts into a real review/send queue instead of leaving the promise stack in memory.
+Converts important calls into a real review/send queue instead of leaving the promise stack in memory.

 {